 Mr. Cutter holds degrees from Harvard University, the Woodrow Wilson School at Princeton University, and Oxford University as a Rhodes Scholar.

-Professor Rod Glover is a Senior Fellow at the GovLab.
-Rod is Professor of Practice and head of Enterprise at Monash Sustainable Development Institute in Melbourne, Australia.
+Rod is Professor of Practice and Interim Director at Monash Sustainable Development Institute in Melbourne, Australia.
 In this capacity, he drives innovation and entrepreneurship in support of achieving the Sustainable Development Goals (SDGs).
 Rod is also a member of the National Sustainable Development Council, which examines Australia’s progress in achieving the SDGs and provides insights to governments, business, academia and civil society on the nature of new challenges and new approaches to meeting them.